wotakumoe/wotaku/glossary/manga.md

 ---
-title: Manga
+title: Manga Glossary
-customDescription: Unlock the world of manga with the Manga Glossary.
-Explore key terms, scanlation insights, and discover the magic of webcomics and more!
+customDescription: Manga related terms that you have to know!
 outline: [2,3]
 ---
 # Manga Glossary